 Since the very beginning of this blog, I’ve publicly stated when asked that Dairy Queen has the worst fast food burger.
 It was such a bad experience that I would never give them another opportunity; now, Blizzards don’t count.

-We needed gas, and what should show up in our path but a Big Red convenience store-gas station with an adjoining DQ Grill & Chill (3263 Highway 167, Sheridan, AK) complete with drive-thru.
+We needed gas, and what should show up in our path was a Big Red convenience store-gas station with an adjoining DQ Grill & Chill (3263 Highway 167, Sheridan, AK), complete with a drive-thru.
 So, after topping off the tank, we head through the drive-thru.

-We order some cheese curds to share, and Marcela gets her safe meal, chicken tenders and fries.
+We ordered some cheese curds to share, and Marcela got her safe meal: chicken tenders and fries.
 Everything was tried and enjoyed.

-I thought the poor guy’s taste buds were shot and yes’d him until the topic of conversation changed.
+I thought the poor guy’s taste buds were shot, and I yes’d him until the topic of conversation changed.
 He was so adamant that I try a Dairy Queen burger that it stuck with me through the trip.

 So here we are, the moment of truth is upon me; what am I choosing?
 Online, I see this description just before it’s our turn to order: